Bill Sisley Junior Kart School

 Bill Sisley Junior Kart Club

-Starting from nothing, the Sisley Junior Kart Club rose to regular starting grids of 100 per month, and thousands of young drivers have become better road drivers as they leave childhood behind and take to the wheel on public roads.
+Starting from nothing, the Sisley Junior Kart Club rose to regular starting grids of 100 per month.
+Participants have become better road drivers as they leave childhood behind and take to the wheel on public roads.
 Some particularly talented young karters have been spotted by owner/driver race teams and are now successful car racing drivers.
-One such ex-Sisley Junior Kart Club racer is Jack Aitken, now a junior Formula 1 Renault team member and currently second in the GP3 Championship (as at Oct 17).
+One such ex-Sisley Junior Kart Club racer is Jack Aitken, now test driver for the Williams Formula One Team.

 - £59 per person per event.